Danny Ainge: Coaching career

+Ainge rejoined the Phoenix Suns as an assistant to head coach Cotton Fitzsimmons in May 1996.
+On November 14, 1996, Fitzsimmons retired after the Suns started the season with an 0–8 record and Ainge was appointed as his replacement.
+During his first season coaching the Suns, Ainge got into an on-court altercation with player Robert Horry, which led to Horry throwing a towel at Ainge afterward.
+This incident eventually forced the Suns to trade Horry to the Los Angeles Lakers for Ainge's old teammate Cedric Ceballos.
+Despite early struggles, Ainge would lead the Suns into the 1997 NBA playoffs after they started the season with a 0–13 record.

-He became head coach of the Phoenix Suns in 1996.
-His resignation from the Suns coaching job in 1999 was a sudden one; he cited a need to spend more time with his family.
-He was replaced by assistant coach Scott Skiles.
+On December 14, 1999, Ainge resigned as head coach of the Suns; he cited a need to spend more time with his family.
+Ainge had accumulated a 136–90 record during his stint as head coach.
+Ainge was replaced by assistant coach Scott Skiles.

 Executive career

 Boston Celtics executive

-In 2003, he was hired as the executive director of Basketball Operations for the Celtics.
-Ainge has often been controversial in his role as a Celtics executive, trading popular players such as three-time All-Star Antoine Walker (earning himself the nickname "Trader Danny") and having personality conflicts with then-head coach Jim O'Brien (which eventually led to O'Brien's departure to the Philadelphia 76ers).
+In 2003, Ainge was hired as the executive director of Basketball Operations for the Celtics.
+He has often been controversial in his role as a Celtics executive, trading popular players such as three-time All-Star Antoine Walker (earning himself the nickname "Trader Danny") and having personality conflicts with then-head coach Jim O'Brien (which eventually led to O'Brien's departure to the Philadelphia 76ers).
 However, Ainge kept the support of both the Celtics' ownership group and—perhaps most importantly—legendary former head coach Red Auerbach, who was employed by the team as a "senior assistant" until his death in October 2006.

 The 2006–07 Celtics finished with a 24–58 record, second-worst in the team's history.
 Following the season, Paul Pierce, team captain and face of the franchise, expressed frustration with the team's failures.
 He requested a trade to a contender if management were unable to acquire veteran talent of Pierce's caliber.

 Ainge responded with two bold moves that changed the franchise's fortunes almost overnight: the 2007 trades for the Minnesota Timberwolves' Kevin Garnett and the Seattle SuperSonics' Ray Allen immediately returned the Celtics to the ranks of the NBA's elite franchises for the first time since the early 1990s.
 Together with Pierce, they formed a new "Big Three" and led the Celtics to the NBA's best record (66–16) during the 2007–08 season.
 It was the most dramatic single-season improvement in league history (42 wins more than the previous year), and it earned Ainge the NBA Executive of the Year Award.

 Boston faced the Los Angeles Lakers in the 2008 NBA Finals, renewing the long rivalry between the two teams.
-The Celtics won the series in six games, giving the franchise its 17th NBA championship.
-Danny Ainge held the trophy for the first time since winning in 1986.
+The Celtics won in six games, giving the franchise its 17th NBA championship.
+Ainge held the trophy for the first time since winning in 1986.
 In October 2008, after the Celtics' championship season, he was promoted to President of Basketball Operations.